 The types of insurance to consider are critical illness insurance or serious illness insurance as well as personal injury insurance.
 These cover many of the conditions which are not compensated by the AFCS.
 They include:

-- optional ‘enhanced critical or serious illness cover – which provides early screening for serious illnesses, often resulting in a diagnosis before symptoms even develop
+- Optional ‘enhanced critical or serious illness cover – which provides early screening for serious illnesses, often resulting in diagnosis before symptoms even develop

 To talk to an advisor about ways you can make sure you’re fully protected in the event of an illness or accident, whether on or off duty, call us today on 0333 772 0613.